 Keywords: Cancer genomics, structural variants, prostate cancer, precision medicine, bioinformatics, prostate cancer, glioblastoma, medulloblastoma, leukemia

 Cancer is a genetic disease and is caused by accumulation of genomic alterations that improve the fitness of the cell.
 A tumor cell is exposed to a plethora of intrinsic and extrinsic stimuli that can act to stimulate or inhibit the progression of the disease.
 How a tumor cell escapes and evolves in time and space to cause treatment-resistance and lethal disease is a fundamental question in cancer research.
 We are interested in the mutational mechanisms during tumor evolution (Figure 1), in particular, the mechanisms and functional consequences of large-scale genomic structural variations (SV) (e.g. deletions, duplications and translocations) in cancer.

 A recurrent observation we made was the importance of chromatin organization and the epigenetic landscape in determining where breakpoints occur (Gerhaüser et al, Cancer Cell, 2018; Rheinbay et al, Nature, 2020).
 Most SVs occur outside of the protein-coding regions of the genome, but we found that SVs can have a drastic consequence on the 3D chromatin conformation (Figure 3A) and that this can directly impact nearby gene expression, for example, by disrupting or altering hard-wired gene regulatory networks (Weischenfeldt et al, Nat Rev Genet, 2013).
 We developed a computational method termed CESAM (cis-expression structural alteration mapping) to identify the functional consequences of SVs on nearby gene expression.
-Using this method, we performed analysis across multiple tumor types which led us to further uncover a mechanism by which distant lineage specific enhancers get translocated and positioned in front of normally silenced oncogenes, leading to their high-level upregulation, a mechanism termed Enhancer Hijacking (Figure 2; Weischenfeldt et al, Nat Genet, 2017; Northcott et al, Nature, 2017; Rheinbay et al, Nature, 2020).
+Using this method, we have performed analyses across multiple tumor types which led us to further uncover mechanisms by which distant lineage-specific enhancers get translocated and positioned in front of normally silenced oncogenes, leading to their high-level upregulation, a mechanism termed Enhancer Hijacking (Figure 3B; Weischenfeldt et al, Nat Genet, 2017; Northcott et al, Nature, 2017; Rheinbay et al, Nature, 2020).
 Our ongoing analyses using chromatin conformation capture methodologies and computational approaches are uncovering novel and unexpected mechanisms by which alterations in the 3D chromatin organization impact gene regulation.